Huel Bar Review!

-If you are looking for taste, I would recommend the Queal GO bars, either the Nuts&Seasalt or the Dark Chocolate flavour.
-For a 250kcal bar, Saturo Cocoa is also better tasting.
+If you are looking for taste, I would recommend the Feed. bars, which were chosen as the tastiest meal replacement bars.
+For a 250kcal bar, I would look at Queal GO bars.

 Huel Bar vs other meal replacement bars

-Other brands like Feed.; Jake (Vitaminbar); Queal (GObar); Runtime (Megabite)… also offer more flavour options from standard Chocolate variants to more exotic options like Apple & Lemon (Feed.)
+Other brands like Feed.; Jake (Vitaminbar); Queal (GObar)… also offer more flavour options from standard Chocolate variants to more exotic options like Apple & Lemon (Feed.)

 |per serving||Compact||Huel Bar||GOBar||Vitaminbar||Saturo||Twennybar|